Azure/azure-quickstart-templates/quickstarts/microsoft.network/azure-dns-private-resolver/README.md

 # Overview and deployed resources

 A virtual network is deployed with two subnets, inbound and outbound.
-The dns resolver resource is then deployed in this virtual network along with inbound, outbound endpoints, forwarding ruleset and forwarding rules.
-This ruleset will be linked to the outbound endpoint for conditional forwarding.
+The dns resolver resource is then deployed in this virtual network along with inbound, outbound endpoints, forwarding ruleset and forwarding rules with target DNS servers.
+The ruleset will be linked to the outbound endpoint for conditional forwarding.

 ### Microsoft.Network/dnsresolvers